Recensus/developer-docs/posts/customer.md

 ### Building The Data

-Building the data section of a CCR is straight forward.
+Building the data section of a CCR is straightforward.
 A JSON structure representing the transaction is created and nested within this is a structure representing the products purchased.